What is Biological Activated Carbon?

 Finally, the ash content and ash constituents determine the leaching characteristics of the product.

 Several factors must be assessed when considering carbon changeout or reactivation.
-The most critical is the remaining adsorption capacity of the carbon.
+The most critical is the remaining adsorption capacity of the active carbon.
 Significant capacity is required if an important fraction of DOC, and consequently of DBP precursors, must be removed.
 Under these conditions, the GAC service life ranges from six to 12 months.

 Adsorption capacity also may be required for the control of taste and odor.
 For this purpose, service lives of two to five years can be expected.